Originally published on 07/30/2020

 Sadly, several tragic accidents that occur with motor vehicles involve children.
 Even worse, death can occur whether or not the car is moving.

 As a parent or caregiver, whenever you drive in the car, always remind yourself of this mantra: “Look Before You Lock.”
 The death or injury of children left in vehicles is often a complete accident and does not mean that a parent is careless or unloving.
-Routine and muscle-memory can lead to accidents at the most unexpected moments.
-In 2019 alone, there were 52 deaths of children left in a hot vehicle — one short of the record set in 2018 of 53 deaths.

 Hot cars are not the only cause of death.
-Fatal backups over children is also a leading cause of accidental death or injury among children.
+Fatal backups over children are also a leading cause of accidental death or injury among children.
 Remind yourself to thoroughly check your surroundings and blind spots before backing up regardless of where you are.

 4. Things-That-Don’t-Usually-Cross-Your-Mind Driving Tips